HilscherAutomation/netPI-opcua-server/README.md

 STEP 1: Select your XML scheme file you want to upload and get compiled via the Nodeset_Compiler.
 Click `Compile` after having selected the file.
 Compiling may take a while and depends mainly on the number of objects found in your XML file.

-(There are nodeset modeler softwares available free of charge on the web to generate and export an OPC UA XML nodeset files: [Siemens](https://support.industry.siemens.com/cs/document/109755133/siemens-opc-ua-modeling-editor-(siome)-for-implementing-opc-ua-companion-specifications?dti=0&lc=en-BH), [Unified Automation](https://www.unified-automation.com/downloads/opc-ua-development.html)).
+(There are nodeset modeler softwares available free of charge on the web to generate and export an OPC UA XML nodeset files: [Siemens](https://support.industry.siemens.com/cs/document/109755133/siemens-opc-ua-modeling-editor-(siome)-for-implementing-opc-ua-companion-specifications?dti=0&lc=en-BH), [Unified Automation](https://www.unified-automation.com/downloads/opc-ua-development.html), [Free OPC UA modeler](https://github.com/FreeOpcUa/opcua-modeler)).

 STEP 2: Compile the final executeable OPC UA server.
 Click `Compile` to compile and combine your personal nodeset with the OPA UA base nodeset scheme to a whole.